laminlabs/lamindb/README.md

 - **integrations** → [vitessce](https://docs.lamin.ai/vitessce), [nextflow](https://docs.lamin.ai/nextflow), [redun](https://docs.lamin.ai/redun), and [more](https://docs.lamin.ai/integrations)
 - **extendable** → create custom plug-ins based on the Django ORM

-If you want a GUI, you can connect your LaminDB instance to LaminHub and close the drylab-wetlab feedback loop: [lamin.ai](https://lamin.ai).
+If you want a GUI: [LaminHub](https://lamin.ai) is a data collaboration hub built on LaminDB similar to how GitHub is built on git.

 <details>
 <summary>Who uses it?</summary>